Eva-Navarrete/refactor-tractor-fitlit-b/README.md

 ## Features

 -   A website that allows users to keep track of their activity, hydration, and sleep data.
-With a fun flip card feature that shows more information on hover.
-This way we can display more information overall without overloading the user with too much information at once.
+Also allwoing users to post their own data based on date.

 **[Back to top](#table-of-contents)**